davidorme/Masters_GIS/_sources/practical_1/practical_1.md

 library(openxlsx)  # Reading data from Excel files
 ```

-We are also going to turn off an advanced feature used by the sf package.
-The `s2`
+We are also going to turn off an advanced feature used by the `sf` package.
+In the
-package is designed to do spherical GIS correctly: it handles latitudes and longitudes
+background, `sf` uses the `s2` package to handle spherical geometry: that is, it handles
-on the surface of a sphere rather than  than pretending that the coordinates are on a
+latitude and longitude coordinates as angular positions on the surface of a sphere
+rather than pretending that they are cartesian coordinates are on a flat plane.
+That is
-flat plane.
-That is **definitely** the right way to do this, but some of the datasets we
+**definitely** the right way to do this, but some of the datasets we will use in this
-will use in this practical have some issues with using `s2`, so we will turn it off.
+practical have some issues with using `s2`, so we will turn it off.

 As a result, you will see a few warnings like this: